darioghilardi/clojure-koans/README.md

-# My Clojure Koans solutions.
+# Clojure Koans solutions

 The Clojure Koans are a fun way to get started with Clojure.
 This repository includes my solutions.